jhatcher9999/crdb-single-region-k8s-with-non-default-namespace/README.md

-5. Check to see if: a) the stateful set was created, the stateful set created pods, and that those pods kicked off their init-containers successfully.
+5. Check to see if: a) the stateful set was created, b) the stateful set created pods, and c) that those pods kicked off their init-containers successfully.

    ```bash
    $ kubectl describe statefulset cockroachdb -n non-default-namespace